fluthjs/fluth-doc/docs/en/guide/base.md

 ## Chained Subscription

-Calling the [then](/en/api/observable#then) method of a [observable](/en/api/observable) allows for chained subscriptions, similar to the `then` chaining in `promise`.
+Calling the [then](/en/api/observable#then) method of a [observable](/en/api/observable) allows for chained subscriptions, similar to the then chaining in promise.

 ## Partial Subscription

-Use the [get](/en/api/operator/get) operator for partial subscription, subscribing only to changes in the part of the data returned by `get`.
+Use the [get](/en/api/operator/get) operator for partial subscription, subscribing only to changes in the part of the data returned by get.

 ## Conditional Subscription

 Only nodes that meet the condition will push data.
 The [change](/en/api/operator/change) and [filter](/en/api/operator/filter) operators allow for conditional subscription.
 The difference between the two is:

-- `change` takes a `getter` function, passing in the previous and current data, and only pushes if the value changes.
+- change takes a getter function, passing in the previous and current data, and only pushes if the value changes.
-- `filter` takes a `condition` function, passing in the current data, and only pushes if it returns `true`.
+- filter takes a condition function, passing in the current data, and only pushes if it returns true.

 ## Unsubscribe

 Call the [unsubscribe](/en/api/observable#unsubscribe) method of a subscription node to unsubscribe.

 - Unsubscribing a node will trigger unsubscription for all its child nodes.
-- Unsubscribing a node will first trigger the node's [`afterComplete`](/en/api/observable#aftercomplete) callback, then trigger the node's [`afterUnsubscribe`](/en/api/observable#afterunsubscribe) callback.
+- Unsubscribing a node will first trigger the node's [afterComplete](/en/api/observable#aftercomplete) callback, then trigger the node's [afterUnsubscribe](/en/api/observable#afterunsubscribe) callback.

 ## Complete